menezesrenan/menezesrenan/README.md

 - 🎓 Study at [Trybe](http://Trybe.com/)

-- 💼 I'm looking for oportunities and collaboration in projects related to FrontEnd (HTML, CSS, JS e learning ate the moment React) to learning projects.
+- 💼 I'm looking for oportunities and collaboration in projects related to FrontEnd (HTML, CSS, JS e learning at the moment React) to learning projects.

 - 💬 Ask me about anything https://www.linkedin.com/in/menezesrenan